-5. Order from the Lake St. Clair Lodge lunch menu, and don’t pay to camp there unless you would pay $25 for a shower and flush toilets.
+5. Order from the Lake St. Clair Lodge lunch menu, and there are free campsites nearby if you don’t want to pay $25 for more amenities.

 Forest walking.
 I arrived at Narcissus Hut around 1:30 PM, investigated the pier, returned to the hut and saw a sign stating that the minimum ferry charge is 240 AUD.
 With six or more hikers each hiker pays 40 AUD, but with fewer hikers the charge gets divided, so one person would pay 240 AUD and two people would pay 120 AUD and so on… and I was the only person waiting for the ferry.
 The booking website said $40, but maybe I missed the fine print.

-The first hiker to arrive was a German woman who said that she was planning to take the ferry out, but not until the following morning.
+The first new arrival was a German woman who said that she was planning to take the ferry out, but not until the following morning.
 She kindly offered to share her food if I wanted to spend the night at Narcissus Hut, but I didn’t like that idea – I would have done the same in her situation and not considered it a big deal, but hikers shouldn’t have to bail out other hikers, and I wasn’t going to starve on what I had.
-The next hikers to arrive were three women who started considering whether to spend the night at Narcissus Hut or take the next ferry.
+Next came three women who started considering whether to spend the night at Narcissus Hut or take the next ferry.
 I can do 60 AUD!
 I can do it!
 While they were considering, a fifth woman arrived.
 She was planning to hike out and offered me food if I wanted to do the same.
 I didn’t want to accept that offer either, but we ended up talking for awhile and she was a potential long-distance hiker, which was cool.
-Frequently I meet people who say it’s awesome that I hiked the AZT, but rarely do they mention wanting to do something similar.
+Often I meet people who say it’s awesome that I hiked the AZT, but rarely are they interested in doing something similar.

 The group decided to take the ferry, so I was saved.
 Two Parks employees joined us sans fare, and two tourists were already on the ferry, so we only had to pay $40 each.
 Despite some rain, I enjoyed the ride.
 The boat stopped at Echo Point for the tourists, and we all got out and looked around.
 The hut was dingy but there was a nice sandy beach with clear water.
 The guide(?) pointed out a tree with blossoms that taste like honey, and suggested that some of us taste them.
 I tried one (how hungry was I?) but it didn’t taste sweet at all.
 A ploy to trick tourists into eating plants…?

 I ended up having supper with the ferry women, who were also interested in the Larapinta Trail.
 I had been warned about the food at the Lake St. Clair Lodge, but it was worse than I thought it would be.
 The menu after 5:00 PM is very limited (there’s also a ‘fine dining’ option) and tasted like fast food at a 800% markup.
 I bought a pizza off the lunch menu the next day though – there’s nowhere else to eat – and it was good, so if you eat at the lodge, go with the lunch menu/pizza.
 The German woman I had met at Narcissus Hut showed up at the restaurant after dark, having decided to hike out that day.
 She informed us about a free campground for hikers with no showers but also no fee.
-I was paying $25/night + coin shower, so I wasn’t happy about that, but it seemed an appropriate end to a muddled day.
+I was paying $25/night + coin shower, so I was disappointed that I hadn’t known about the free one.

 The Labyrinth had beautiful trees, beautiful lakes and ponds, beautiful views.
-The sky cleared while I was up there, so I was provided with both misty mountain views and clear blue sky mountain views.
+The sky cleared while I was up there, permitting both misty mountain views and clear blue sky mountain views.
 I didn’t explore much since my body informed me that it would need cheeseburgers for that, but I would have liked to.

-I left the Overland Track at the Pine Valley junction and walked to Pine Valley Hut, where I plan to spend two nights with a day trip to the Labyrinth.
+I left the Overland Track at the Pine Valley junction and walked to Pine Valley Hut, where I’ll spend two nights with a day trip to the Labyrinth.
 The walk was mostly flat, crossing suspension bridges through meadows and a mossy forest as silent as a crypt.

 The trail was most scenic near the hut, where it ran alongside Cephissus Creek.
 I saw a white-lipped snake and heard what I hope was a ‘common froglet‘, since that’s the cutest name ever.
 On a related note, ‘common death adder‘ should not be a name.
 Common + death adder do not belong together.

-A note in the hut indicated that it has mice and hikers shouldn’t leave food around.
-As I mentioned before, possums will steal human food (but not vegetables, according to an entry in one of the hut journals.
-Smart little buggers) and hikers normally store their food in the OT huts.
+A note in the hut indicated that it had mice and hikers shouldn’t leave food around.
+As I mentioned before, possums will steal human food (but not vegetables, according to an entry in one of the hut journals; smart little buggers) and hikers normally store their food in the OT huts.
 Having once lived in a mouse-infested house though, I’m more afraid of mice than possums, though those particular mice may have become supermice from eating my vitamins.
-I decided to store my food in my tent in an opsak and hope for the best.
+I decided to store my food in my tent in an Opsak and hope for the best.

-In an odd twist, one of the other hikers got lost while collecting water in the dark.
-When I heard him shouting, I thought that he might be a hiker from somewhere else who had gotten lost in the wilderness.
+One of the other hikers got lost while collecting water in the dark.
+When I heard him shouting, I thought he might be a hiker from somewhere else who had gotten lost in the wilderness.
 It was reminiscent of that time I was sharing a hostel room with a woman who had night terrors (never again).
 In the end he saw the light from our headlamps and was able to make his way back to camp, so all was good.
 A few tense moments there though.

-After breakfast I said goodbye to the Belgians, Ontario Guy and the French(Belgians?) who were planning to walk to Narcissus Hut.
+After breakfast I said goodbye to the Belgians, Ontario Guy and the French(Belgians?), who were planning to walk further than me today.
 The French(Belgians?) pointed out that they were leaving earlier than I was.
 You win, get-up-early-kings.
 My quads felt like they had been skewered from descending Mt.
 Ossa.
 I thought ‘oh, maybe I should have trained for this’.
-Too late now.
+Too late now!

 I hung back before the D’Alton/Fergusson waterfalls side trail, hoping to admire the falls in privacy.
 Naturally, everyone was still there when I arrived at the junction.
 We passed each other on the short but steep spur trails rather than at the waterfalls though, so I got some time alone.
-Fergusson was better than D’Alton.
+Both were nice, but Fergusson was more scenic.

 Forest, forest, forest.
 I arrived at Bert Nichols Hut, which was huge, especially in proportion to the number of people there (six).
 We talked about TV, that thing I haven’t seen in a month.
 ‘Heartland‘ is the only Canadian television show the Backgammon couple know.
 For Australian shows, I only know ‘Please Like Me‘ and ‘I’m a Celebrity, Get Me Out Of Here‘, which we agreed is terrible.